AlexIvanchyk/django_restful_translator/README.md

 - `--language`: The target language code to which you want to translate.
 - `--provider`: The translation provider to use Google or AWS.
 - `--all`: Use this flag if you want to overwrite existing translations.
+- `--workers`: (Optional) Number of worker threads to use for concurrent processing.
+Default is 4.
+- `--batch_size`: (Optional) Number of translations to fetch from the database at once.
+Helps in optimizing memory usage.
+Default is 200.

 Run the admin command as follows: